 Campbell Soup Company seeks to participate actively in discussion of and debate on public policy issues that affect the Company, its employees, and its business operations.
 The Company also seeks to share its views on the implications of proposals relating to such issues with relevant policy makers at all levels of government.
 Campbell executives and employees are encouraged to work with the Company's Government Affairs Department in the development of Campbell's positions on public policy matters.
 The positions that are adopted by the Company, and the reasons for its involvement in these issues should be shared with Campbell's employees.
-Campbell policies encourage its employees to be engaged in the political process, on a voluntary basis, whether through engagement with the Government Affairs Department or of their own volition.
+Campbell policies encourage its employees to be engaged in the political process, on a voluntary basis, whether through such avenues as Campbell's political action committee (Campbell PAC) or of their own volition.

 No funds or assets of Campbell Soup Company may be used for political contributions outside of the United States.
 Within the United States, the Company makes a limited number of political contributions as part of its engagement in public policy matters.
-Any political contribution is made to promote the interest of the company and without regard to any private political preferences of any individual employee or executive.
 The Company does not support Federal political candidates or parties other than through political contributions made by the Campbell Soup Company Political Action Committee ("Campbell PAC").
 All political contributions made by the Company must be authorized by the Deputy General Counsel, as part of the political programs approved by the Chief Executive Officer or the Senior Vice President and General Counsel.